karunakarrao/DevOps/Ansible/Ansible-notes.md

 **Q. uses of Module: Shell ?**

 "command" module lets you quickly run remote commands on managed hosts.
 Not processed by shell on managed hosts.
 Cannot access shell environment variables.
 Cannot perform shell operations.
 To run commands that require shell processing, use shell module.
 Pass commands to run as arguments to module.
-Ansible runs command remotely shell commands processed through shell ans we Can use shell environment variables.
+Ansible runs command remotelyshell commands processed through shell ans we Can use shell environment variables.

 Connection Settings:
 After reading parameters, Ansible makes connections to managed host.